kantale/OpenBio.eu/README.md

     * app/ The Django application of the project
     * static/ A Django application for the frontend site that is specific to this project.
 * [deployment_notes.md](deployment_notes.md): Some notes on how to deploy on an Ubuntu 16.04 server
 * ExecutionEnvironment.
 The Execution Environment of openbio.eu .
-Use [executor.py](ExecutionEnvironment/executor.py) to execute a worfklow in json format that downloaded from openbio.eu.
+Use [executor.py](ExecutionEnvironment/executor.py) to execute a worfklow in json format that you downloaded from openbio.eu.
 * discourse-graph.
 A very experimental effort to add a discourse graph to the discussion of objects in openbio.eu.